30-Minute Chicken Noodle Soup Recipe (Better Than Store-Bought!)

 Step-by-Step Instructions

-1. Prepare Your Ingredients (15 minutes)
+1. Prepare Your Workspace and Ingredients (10 minutes)

-1. Clear and clean your counter space
+1. Clear and clean your counter space completely

 2. Set out your cutting board and sharp knife